weileiw/Code-for-pigment-paper/README.md

 >*b*  = 53.00$^{36.88}_{21.75}$;

-This is the model that I finally used in the paper.
+This is the model that has been finally used in the paper.

 ### Box_model_log.m